Las Mañanitas

 "Las Mañanitas" [las maɲaˈnitas] is a traditional Mexican birthday song written by Mexican composer Alfonso Esparza Oteo.
-It is widely popular in Mexico, usually early in the morning to awaken the birthday person, also before eating cake, and especially as part of the custom of serenading women.
-In Mexico, Las Mañanitas is sung to men and women of all ages.
-Perhaps the most famous rendition of "Las Mañanitas" is that sung by Pedro Infante to "Chachita" in the movie Nosotros los pobres.
+It is popular in Mexico, usually sung early in the morning to awaken the birthday person, and especially as part of the custom of serenading women.
+A famous rendition of "Las Mañanitas" is sung by Pedro Infante to "Chachita" in the movie Nosotros los pobres.
 It is also sung in English in The Leopard Man (1943).

 Lyrics

-Often if being sung instead of played from a recording, "mi bien" ("my dear") is replaced with the name of the person being celebrated, e.g. Despierta, Jacob, despierta, mira que ya amaneció.
-Single syllable names are stretched through the two original notes, and longer or compound names are often elided to fit the music, such as Guadalupe or "José Alberto", which in Spanish would be sung "Josealberto", creating a diphthong in the second syllable.
+Often when sung instead of played from a recording, “mi bien” (“my dear”) is replaced with the name of the person being greeted, e.g. “Despierta, Jacob, despierta, mira que ya amaneció”.
+Monosyllabic names are stretched across the two original notes, while longer or compound names are often elided to fit the music, such as Guadalupe or José Alberto would be sung "Josealberto", creating a diphthong in the second syllable.

-In some regions, the second line of the first stanza is sometimes sung "... a las muchachas bonitas se las cantamos aquí", or, in English, "... to the pretty girls we sing them here" instead of hoy por ser día de tu Santo te las cantamos aqui.
-Years ago, it was common to give a child the name of the patron saint that corresponded to the day the child was born. (see Calendar of saints)..
-Also in some regions, hoy por ser tu cumpleaños is sung instead of hoy por ser día de tu santo.
+In some regions, the second line of the first stanza is replaced with “...a las muchachas bonitas se las cantamos aquí” (“...to the pretty girls we sing them here”).
+Years ago, it was custom to name a child after a patron saint whose feast fell on the day they was born (see Calendar of saints)..
+Another secular alternative is, “hoy por ser tu cumpleaños” (“for today is your birthday”).

-The song is usually set in the key of A major at a 3/4 time signature at the first 2 stanzas with tempos between 90-100 beats per minute, then shifts to a 6/8 time signature for the rest of the song.
+The song is usually set in the key of A major at a 3/4 time signature at the first 2 stanzas with tempos between 90 and 100 beats per minute, then shifts to a 6/8 time signature for the rest of the song.